-At AICS South East we currently have a combined total of around 300 students in Primary and Secondary.
-In 2020-2021 we will have two classes in each year level, Primary 1 - 7, Secondary MYP1-5.
-Students who graduate from MYP5 in 2021 will transfer to the Main campus to follow CP or DP.
-Our new and beautiful building in Darlingstraat has the capacity for 500 students and so will grow in the coming years.
+At AICS South East we currently have a combined total of around 450 students in Primary and Secondary.
+In 2020-2021 we will have two to three classes in each year level, Primary 1 - 7, Secondary MYP1-5.
+In August 2022 the DP will be extended and offered to students at The South East Campus.
+We will move to the the Sandcastle in August 2023